mapbender/mapbender-starter/CONTRIBUTING.md

 * only one primary namespace
 * identical structure
 * own [license] file
-* own function description [README.md] file
+* own function description [README] file
-* own [CONTRIBUTING.md] describes how other developers should install, setup and contribute in it
+* own [CONTRIBUTING].md describes how other developers should install, setup and contribute in it
 * own [tests] relevant to new [features], [elements] or functionality

 # Bundles